 - U.S. Medical Supplies features an 8-step guide to measuring a stairwell for chair lift installation

 - HomeCareMag.com discusses the size considerations for the stair lift, such as weight capabilities and oversize seating for larger individuals

 - eHow’s guide to measuring for a stair lift in seven steps

 There are two types of staircases, straight and curved.
 This is one of the biggest considerations when determining which stair lift would be needed.
 The lift for a straight flight of stairs goes up and down in a straight line.
 It is not able to turn around curves, bends, or travel across a landing.
 A curved stair lift is able to navigate corners and reversal of direction in the stairs.
 The curved stair lifts tend to cost more money due to their more complex nature, and the fact that most need to be custom designed and built.

 According to Jim Miller of the Huffington Post, the price difference for the two types of stair lifts is as follows: straight stair lifts typically range from $3,000 to $5,000 while curved lifts can cost between $8,000 to $15,000.

 In a 101Mobility.com article, certified Aging in Place Specialist Gordon Raney discusses the money-saving option of purchasing and installing two straight lifts for stairwells with a middle landing, instead of paying for a curved, custom job stair lift.
 It would require enough space on the middle landing for both chairs to sit side by side, as well as ample room for the user to make a safe transfer from one chair to the next.

 The rails of the stair lifts are typically attached to the stair treads themselves as opposed to the wall.
-A Seniors Living Independently article states that there are no longer any known stair lift models on the market that attach to the wall, although older versions did.
 Most stair lifts can be installed on either side of the stairwell.

 Additional resources for choosing a stair lift based on size and shape of stairwell: